How Much Are Referees in the NHL Paid?

-How much are referees in the NHL paid? originally appeared on NBC Sports Chicago
+How much are referees in the NHL paid? originally appeared on NBC Sports Boston

 Athletes and coaches are not the only integral components of hockey culture – referees and Zamboni drivers are just as crucial.